 Time: 30 minutes to an hour (or as long as your legs last)

-As a UNESCO World Heritage City, you can enjoy some time exploring the streets of Bath City or popping in the local shops.
+What to see and do in Bath? – As a UNESCO World Heritage City, you can enjoy some time exploring the streets of Bath City or popping in the local shops.
 You’ll notice the pretty architecture as you walk down little alleyways so don’t feel like you need to stick to the main paths through the city.

 There’s nothing more satisfying than getting a little bit lost in a new city, then finding something awesome or a cute little coffee shop.